frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 glory."

-To remind everyone we meet, somehow, of the eternal happiness to which we are called, the eternal wedding feast, the commentators of the *Theology of the Body* of John Paul II like to say that Pope John Paul is saying that God wants to marry us.
+To remind everyone we meet, somehow, of the eternal happiness to which we are called, the eternal wedding feast.
+The commentators of the *Theology of the Body* of John Paul II like to say that Pope John Paul is saying that God wants to marry us.